- What Are Dreadlocks?

 Here are some of our favorite dread sleeping caps:

-- Stay On Satin Pocket Bonnet ($4.76 on Amazon).
-It is made of two sided fabric that is smooth outside and soft inside, with no elastic or Velcro for your hair to get caught on.
+- Stay On Satin Pocket Bonnet ($4.76 on Amazon) is made of two sided fabric that is smooth outside and soft inside, with no elastic or Velcro for your hair to get caught on.
 Inexpensive but can be inconsistent, particularly when it comes to product color.
 What is pictured is a nude cap but some customers report receiving other shades.

 Dreads too short to tie back and uncomfortable wearing something over your hair while you sleep?
 You can try sleeping on satin or silk, instead.
 The best pillowcase for dreads is one made from these materials.
 It may not completely solve pulling and debris issues, but it will definitely make for a better night’s rest.